Teenasparagu/SpearheadAI/README.md

    pip install -r requirements.txt
    ```

-2. Run the game (this also launches the board viewer):
+2. Run the game (this also launches the React board viewer):

    ```bash
    python run_game.py